tzainten/Flux/README.md

 ```

 # How To Use
-1. Make sure you have [BepInSbox](https://github.com/CiarenceW/BepInSbox) installed.
-2. Download and extract a release into your `%FACEPUNCH_ENGINE%` directory
+1. Download and extract the [latest release](https://github.com/tzainten/Flux/releases/latest) into your `%FACEPUNCH_ENGINE%` directory
-3. Open s&box.
+2. Open s&box.
 Open the console and type `flux_new <projectName> <targetPackage>` (i.e: `flux_new MyMod facepunch.sandbox`)
-4. Head into `%FACEPUNCH_ENGINE%BepInSbox\plugins\` and a folder containing everything for your mod should be in there, ready to go.
+3. Head into `%FACEPUNCH_ENGINE%Flux\Mods\` and a folder containing everything for your mod should be in there, ready to go.

-# Setting Up IntelliSense (Optional)
-You'll notice that there's a `ThirdParty` folder in your mod's folder.
-This is where you can place a compiled .dll for an s&box package, and then you'll have intellisense for that package.

-NOTE: You don't need intellisense in order for your mod to work.
-If your code is correct, s&box will compile your mod correctly alongside the package you're injecting into.
+4. When you load that package in-game, all of it's source code will be extracted into any mods targeting that package.

 # Limitations

-- There's currently no hotloading support.
-I do want this, so if anyone has any ideas, don't be a stranger.
 - You are still limited to the whitelist access control.
-I'm not sure if I can get around this, so again, I'm open to ideas!
-- BepInSbox does not support loading into sbox.exe directly.
-You'll need to patch it yourself. ([It's stupid easy, I promise](https://github.com/CiarenceW/BepInSbox/blob/f7e066fe18211d33fe72e80b92bca0dbe3c4b72e/Doorstop/dllmain.cpp#L292))
-- BepInSbox also seems to have a bug that causes a GameObject leak, completely crashing s&box.
-This seems to be an upstream issue, with no workaround at the moment.